RobPlatt/templuate/README.md

       Please press the enter key

-All whitespace is preserved.
-Templuate doesn't care about line endings.
+All whitespace is preserved. tempLuate doesn't care about line endings.

 Installing
 ----------